csujedihy/lc-all-solutions/465.optimal-account-balancing/question.md

 Note:

 A transaction will be given as a tuple (x, y, z).
-Note that x ≠ y and z > 0.
+Note that x &ne; y and z > 0.
 Person's IDs may not be linear, e.g. we could have the persons 0, 1, 2 or we could also have the persons 0, 2, 6.